Skip to content

 To create a database that has a relation to another database requires that the target database already exists.
 Thus the order of creating the databases from the schemas is important.

-All available column database are provided by ColType, which is just a namespace for the various column types defined in schema.
-Column types with the class variable allowed_at_creation set to False are currently not supported by the Notion API. when creating a new database.
+All available types of a database property are provided by PropType, which is just a namespace for the various property types defined in schema.
+Property types with the class variable allowed_at_creation set to False are currently not supported by the Notion API. when creating a new database.

 New database entries